 Teeth that are prominent, usually upper front teeth, are commonly subjected to trauma when a person is injured in the area of the lower face.
 These injuries often occur whilst playing a sport, or due to unfortunate accidents.
 The use of properly fitted mouth-guards in sports has decreased the incidence of injuries to teeth during sporting activities, but accidents can still occur unexpectedly at other times, or with other leisure pursuits.

-When an accident has occurred and it involves an avulsed tooth, or a large fragment of tooth, there are some very important steps to follow to ensure the best possible outcome.
+When an accident has occurred and it involves an avulsed tooth or a large fragment of the tooth, there are some very important steps to follow to ensure the best possible outcome.

 Find the knocked out (avulsed) tooth.
 Put the tooth back into the socket with one quick forceful maneuver using the other teeth as a guide as soon as possible.
 If you are unable to reinsert the tooth into the socket, store the tooth in milk, or saline.

 If the tooth has fallen in dirt, DO NOT SCRUB IT CLEAN, rinse it with milk or saline.
 In the event that milk or saline is unavailable, you can simply place the tooth in your mouth until such time you are able to transfer it into milk or saline.

 You will need to seek dental attention immediately as the longer the tooth remains outside the socket the higher the chances of complications following replantation.
 When the avulsed tooth has been replanted and splinted, a root canal procedure would be required on the tooth.